chamarairesh1982/PropertyBoss/README.md

 `supabase/update_v9.sql` and `supabase/update_v10.sql` respectively.
 For the area guides feature introduced in v11, apply `supabase/update_v11.sql` after the earlier updates.
+For the appointment scheduling upgrades introduced in v12, run `supabase/update_v12.sql` after applying the previous updates.

 5. **Deploy the Edge Function**